 Eligible juniors and seniors receive invitations to attend an informational meeting each September.
 They are responsible for completing an application and documenting their service/activity hours.

 The Faculty Council will evaluate the requirements of scholarship, leadership, service, and character for each eligible candidate.
-Final selection of Honor Society members is determined through a blind, quad scored evaluation of the application submitted to the sponsors.
+The final selection of Honor Society members is determined through a blind, quad scored evaluation of the application submitted to the sponsors.
 Sponsors do not score student information, nor do they have any say other than the cut-off score required for selection.
 The scores cut-off varies from year to year and is determined through the average of total scores amongst all applicants.
 Any applicant five points or higher than the average is inducted, any applicant that is within 4 points of the average is reviewed individually by the faculty council and a vote is taken as to whether the applicant is inducted.
-Any application that is five points or below the average is rejected but may appeal.
+About one-third of all applicants are inducted.
+Any Senior application that is five points or below the average is rejected but may appeal.
 For example, if the average score is 55 any application that scored 60 or above would be inducted, scores of 59-51 would be individually reviewed, and any score of 50 or below would be declined for this school year.

 All National Honor Society members are expected to maintain membership requirements of the National Honor Society, including GPA, and to take part in National Honor Society service projects.
 The Faculty Council may dismiss any member failing to fulfill these obligations.
 Dismissal will result in the removal of the NHS designation from school records and, depending on the severity of the infraction, possible notification of colleges to which a student applied.